 Summer Suit Tip #1

 Linen.
 Linen is like a fly screen; the air will go straight through it.
-Imagine walking and not only feeling the breeze on your face, but also all over your body – while fully dressed.
-A good linen jacket can cost you anywhere between $100 – $500 and is well worth investing in.
+Imagine walking and not only feeling the breeze on your face but also all over your body – while fully dressed.
+A good linen jacket can cost you anywhere between $100 – $500 off the rack or tailored and is well worth investing in.
 Fun fact: those dressed in Linen clothes are found to show skin temperatures of 3-4 degrees below those wearing the same item made of cotton.

 However, few things about Linen… while it’s very cool and trendy in summer and allows your body to breathe – they crease like a bitch.
 I wouldn’t be shoving your linen jacket at the bottom of your gym bag because it’ll take you 16 years to iron out the creases.